andreasremdt/ag-grid-test/README.md

   - If there're no custom views available, only the "Default view" is shown.
   - On top of the custom views list, a "Back" button is visible.
   - Clicking the "Back" button shows the original table menu contents.
-- If the `customViewsLayout` is set to "simple", the "Change custom view" button is hidden.
+- If the `customViewsLayout` is set to "toolbar", the "Change custom view" button is hidden.
 - The "Add new custom view" button is disabled unless the table state is changed.
 - Clicking on "Add new custom view" displays an inline textbox, allowing for the name to be entered.
   - While the textbox is visible, the "Add new custom view" button remains hidden.